Skateboarding — Targeting Tokyo 2020

 A skateboard prodigy, Matt started skating when he was five, first got sponsored when he was ten, and won his first major contest, 2009 Damn Am Canada, when he was just 16.

-In 2014, Matt skated the SLS Pro Open and made history as the first amateur to qualify into SLS.
+In 2014, Matt skated the SLS Pro Open and made history as the first amateur to qualify into the full SLS Tour.

-And in his first year, he made it to the Finals at every contest and was the first rookie to ever qualify for the Championship where he ended up in 5th place above SLS veterans Paul Rodriguez and Shane O’Neill.
+And in his first year, he made it to the SLS Finals at every contest and was the first rookie to ever qualify for the World Championship where he ended up in fifth place ahead of veterans Paul Rodriguez and Shane O’Neill.

-After a strong year Matt turned pro for Flip Skateboards in 2015 and had a good year in SLS with two top-ten finishes.
+Matt turned pro for Flip Skateboards in 2015 and had a good year in SLS with two more top-ten finishes.

-After coming back from injury in 2016, Matt is looking to re-establish his competition form and lead Canada's skateboarders in Tokyo 2020.
+After coming back from injury in 2018, Matt is looking to lead a new generation of Canada's skateboarders to the Olympics.